 Free access is offered to the published material with the stipulation that complete censuses may not be downloaded.

-The preparation and publication of this work has to a large extent been a joint venture first by the Montefiore Endowment and the Israel Genealogical Society, and later by the Montefiore Endowment and the Israel Genealogy and Research Association.
+The preparation and publication of this work has to a large extent been a joint venture first by the Montefiore Endowment and the Israel Genealogical Society, and later by the Montefiore Endowment and the Israel Genealogy Research Association.

 Lucien Gubbay (Chairman of the Montefiore Endowment) initiated the project and then worked closely with Dr Roger Bilboul, a member of the Montefiore Council, throughout the lengthy process.
 Roger took the lead in the identification and selection of suitable partners and in the reproducing and scanning of the manuscripts in satisfactory form.
 He was responsible for directing all aspects of assessing and processing the data as well as publishing the results on-line.